open-horizon/anax/doc/attributes.md

 ```

 ### <a name="bxa"></a>DockerRegistryAuthAttributes
-This attribute is used to set a docker authentication token that enables the Horizon agent to access a docker repository when downloading images for microservices and workloads.
+This attribute is used to set a docker authentication user name and password or token that enables the Horizon agent to access a docker repository when downloading images for microservices and workloads.

 The value for `publishable` should be `false`.

 The value for `host_only` should be `true`.

-The `myDockerToken` variable is a string containing the docker token used to access the repository.
+The value for `token` can be a token, an API key or a password.

+/* use this if your docker images are in the IBM Cloud container registry, you can use either token or Identity and Access Management (IAM) API key. */

 For example:
 ```
+    {
+        "type": "DockerRegistryAuthAttributes",
+        "label": "Docker auth",
+        "sensor_urls": [
+            "mydockerrepo"
+        ],
+        "publishable": false,
+        "host_only": true,
+        "mappings": {
+            "auths": [
+                {"user": "user1", "token": "myDockerhubPassword"}
+            ]
+        }
+    }

+    /* Use this if your docker images are in the IBM Cloud container registry.
+The `myDockerToken` variable is a string containing the docker token used to access the repository. */

     {
         "type": "DockerRegistryAuthAttributes",
         "label": "Docker auth",